 During this course, you will be assigned a number of hands on data projects which you will spend time on both in class and out of class.
-You are expected to participate in classroom discussions (there is more information about participation below).
+You are expected to participate in classroom discussions (there is more information below about participation).
 The breakdown of points is as follows: